Graham Prodive Watches

 Graham Prodive: Helium Escape Valve

 The timepiece features a robust stainless steel case that has a diameter of 45 mm.
 However, the measurements can vary if the watch is measured with a caliper.
 It measures 47 mm from one edge of the bezel to the other.
 However, it can measure 54 mm if measured from the edge of its Helium valve to the side where the chrono trigger is located.
 As far as thickness is concerned, Graham Prodive Collection watches are 18 mm thick.
-However, when it comes to weight, Graham Prodivide can weighs up to 207.2 grams total.
+However, when it comes to weight, Graham Prodivide can weigh up to 207.2 grams total.
 The total weight of Rolex Submariner is 210 grams, but the watch is wearable regardless of its massiveness and weight.

 The watch has a stainless steel case that comes with a satin-brushed finish on the case band.
 It is highly polished on both the bottom and top of the lugs.
 The right case and of the Graham Prodive Collection features a black PVD stainless steel and Helium escape valve.
 The valve is helpful for divers who would want to dive into the decompression chambers.
 As far as diving watches go, Graham Prodive Collection timepieces can maintain their design cues intact.
 They usually fit in a 30-minute mono-pusher chronograph to keep their patented chronograph trigger, which is a distinctive feature and signature of the brand.
 Whether you wear Graham Prodive Collection timepieces on the right or left wrist, these watches wear comfortably no matter where the chronograph triggering level is located.
 Interestingly, these watches can be operated by divers in deep seas, a feature that only a few chronographs offer.
 It comes with a fast action trigger that allows wearers to start-stop-reset the watch while underwater.